Atom (ages 9-10)

 The groups are formed based on the players’ age, previous team, caliber and rating of previous coach (if available).
 It is important to note that the group placement DOES NOT indicate the final placement of your child.
 This is only done at the end of all evaluation sessions.
 The groups are formed to allow the kids to compete with players of similar caliber and age.

-At the end of the 5 weeks, players are divided into single letters and double letters.
+At the end of the training sessions, players are divided into single letters and double letters.
 Single letters is the Recreation program and Double letters is the Competitive program.

 Beginning mid-October, the double letter teams begin a 24 game schedule against all other teams in the Lions Division of the Lac St Louis region.